Berkeley-MDes/tdf-fa24-joyce-mdes/README.md

 # Week 7: 1011-1017 #

-At the class on Thursday, we gained a little feedback on our proposal.
-These are notes.
+In Thursday's class, we received some feedback on our proposal, with the key takeaway being the importance of making the system more practical and reasonable.

 <img width="600" alt="Rhino grasshopper objects" src="assets/notes.png">

-This is the second version of our proposal since we didn't know we had to use three inputs and two outputs as the requirement for this project.
+This is the second version of our proposal, as we initially weren't aware that the project required using three inputs and two outputs.
+We added a loudness sensor and a motion sensor as inputs for our project.

 <img width="600" alt="Rhino grasshopper objects" src="assets/TDF Team CUDies_.jpg">

 <img width="600" alt="Rhino grasshopper objects" src="assets/TDF Team CUDies.jpg">

-words
+We have developed our first version of the code, which ensures that the system functions properly.
+It is gratifying to see data consistently appearing in the Serial Monitor.

 <img width="600" alt="Rhino grasshopper objects" src="assets/flash success.png">

-words
+The next step was to publish data to the console, and as shown in the picture below, we successfully retrieved data from Photon 2.

 <img width="600" alt="Rhino grasshopper objects" src="assets/publish success.png">

-words
+Next, we attempted to subscribe to the data from the console and transfer it to the second Photon 2.

 <img width="600" alt="Rhino grasshopper objects" src="assets/suscribe success.png">

-However, we encountered a situation.
+However, we encountered a situation in which we were uncertain about the cause of the error in our code.

 <img width="600" alt="Rhino grasshopper objects" src="assets/error.png">

 <span id="hashtag"> **#Reflections** </span>

+Reflecting on my recent experiences, I recognize the challenges I faced in the programming world due to my limited knowledge of coding.
+While I successfully developed the first version of our code and ensured the system functioned properly, I encountered difficulties in understanding certain errors that arose.
+This situation highlighted the importance of foundational knowledge in coding, which would enable me to better comprehend what is happening within the code.
+As I saw data consistently appearing in the Serial Monitor, I felt a sense of accomplishment, but I also realized that gaining a deeper understanding of coding fundamentals would significantly enhance my confidence and ability to troubleshoot issues effectively in the future.

 <span id="hashtag"> **#Speculations** </span>

+I hope that in the future, we will have programming systems that can automatically debug code without requiring manual intervention.
+Such systems could employ machine learning techniques to recognize common coding pitfalls and offer real-time suggestions or modifications.
+This would not only save significant time and reduce frustration for developers but also allow individuals with limited coding knowledge to engage more confidently with programming.

 ---